-I come from a family of health care workers—doctors, EMTs, firemen—and the topic of how nature works is often what we talk about.
-Over the Holidays I spoke with my brother, a family practice physician and educator who serves a poor, migrant community in Northern California.
+I come from a family of healthcare workers—doctors, EMTs, firemen—and the topic of how nature works are often what we talk about.
+Over the Holidays I spoke with my brother, a family practice physician, and educator who serves a poor, migrant community in Northern California.

 Our Western society is based on a cancerous nature where consuming more than is needed is prized above all.
 And it’s come to be synonymous with “patriarchy.”
 Matriarchy produces better outcomes – what are we waiting for?

 - Gynocentrism & Matriarchal Societies Throughout the Ages, Gaia.com

 - Loye, Daniel, Darwin In Love: The Rest of the Story, Osanto Press 2013

 Lisa is a small business expert integrating science with spirituality and her own personal experiences.
 Lisa helps others create lives of presence and purpose.

 Lisa Broderick is a quantum change expert whose work integrates modern science with spirituality and her own personal experiences.
 She offers a unique approach for understanding consciousness by explaining not who we are, but what we are.
 Lisa’s work is for people around the world interested in why things happen to them.